 Per CAA Section 171(1), RFP is defined as "such annual incremental reductions in emissions of the relevant air pollutant as are required by this part or may reasonably be required by the Administrator for the purpose of ensuring attainment of the applicable national ambient air quality standard by the applicable date."
 As stated in subsequent federal regulation, the goal of the RFP requirements is for areas to achieve generally linear progress toward attainment.
+This requirement to demonstrate steady progress in emission reductions between the baseline year and attainment date ensures that areas will begin lowering air pollution in a timely manner and not delay implementation of control programs until immediately before the attainment deadline.
 To determine RFP for the attainment date, U.S. EPA guidance states that the plan should rely only on emission reductions achieved from sources within the nonattainment area.